 2. Always Wear a Helmet

-Even though wearing a helmet is not legally required in Nevada, you should still always wear one.
+Even though wearing a helmet is not legally required in some states, you should still always wear one.
 When involved in an accident, it is incredibly easy for cyclists to suffer head injuries since they are immediately ejected from the bicycle and onto the hard pavement.

 3. Wear Appropriate Clothing

 Whether riding during the day or night, you don’t want to wear clothing that makes you blend in with the environment.
 Remember, just because you can see other drivers doesn’t mean that you are visible to them.
 Because of this disparity in visibility, you should wear clothes that make you stand out.

 Wear brightly colored, neon, reflective clothing, if possible.
 Various sports brands offer apparel specifically for biking.
 It’s definitely worth checking out if you want to be absolutely sure drivers will notice you when you’re biking.

 4. Use Appropriate Bike Gear

 Once you’ve donned appropriate clothing, you should make sure your bike is well-equipped, too.
 You should be conscious of any bike attachments and how they will affect your riding experience.
 Are you carrying too much gear on your bike?
 Are baskets/horns in their proper positions?

 You should always make sure your bike comes with reflectors, both on the wheels and on the back of your seat.
 Bike reflectors are not mere accessories—they are important safety features that your bike shouldn’t go without.
 Reflectors are important, especially at night when visibility significantly drops below normal.

 5. Stay Observant